csegames/CSE-UI/docs/GitKraken/GitKraken.md

 ![Branch Name](./images/GitKraken-BranchName.png)

-Enter a name, something meaningful both to you and to and to CSE.
+Enter a name, something meaningful both to you and to CSE.
 For instance, if working on a specific issue, then you could call it ``cu-issue-NNNN`` where NNNN is the issue number.
 Or if its just something you are fixing, perhaps ``cu-fix-something`` where something is the thing you are fixing.
 Or if its a new feature ``cu-feature-what`` etc.  There are no rigid rules, just be sensible.

 ![Local Branch](./images/GitKraken-LocalBranch.png)